turbannn/HackathonWebsite/README.md

 # 🧠 Hackathon Management System

-A modular and role-based web platform designed for managing tasks and ratings during hackathons.
+An ASP.NET MVC commercial project.
+The decision to make a MVC project was made because of the needed simplicity of the project.

-Built with a clear **three-layer architecture** (DAL → BLL → Web), this project supports secure task rating, user profiles, and role-specific interaction patterns.
-The focus is on simplicity, portability, and extensibility.
+Built with a **three-layer architecture** (DAL → BLL → Web).
+It includes task rating, user profiles, and role-specific interaction patterns.

 ---